International cell phones

 In most countries, travelers can purchase prepaid service for a nominal fee; this will include a SIM card along with an allotment of voice messages, text messages and data.
 The SIM card is inserted into an existing phone (in place of the existing U.S. carrier’s SIM card, if any) to provide access to a local carrier’s network.

 - Which provider?
-As in the U.S., most countries have multiple cellular networks.
-(See OIT’s country-by-country reference information (link is external) for:
+Most countries have multiple cellular networks.
+(See OIT’s country-by-country reference information for:

 - One or two large, dominant carriers (similar to Verizon and AT&T in the US) that have very good nationwide networks including good coverage in rural areas, but this coverage often comes with a premium price.
 Some of these carriers restrict services offered to prepaid users.